Cruising Resources: Documents Required

 https://www.noonsite.com/place/bermuda/view/clearance/

 Each port of entry also has localized clearance information listing location of offices or if different from the overall country clearance procedures.
-Use the “i” icon in the blue bar in ports to find the clearance information.
+Use the “Explore port” blue button and then the “i” icon in the drop down to find the clearance information.
 For example: https://www.noonsite.com/place/bermuda/st-georges-harbour/view/clearance/

 Be sure to research the options for clearance ports in advance, so you can select the most suitable one for clearing into and out of the country.